Year 7 Admissions

-Year 7 Admissions**

 The admission arrangements of the West London Free School fully comply with the School Admissions Code and Admissions Law.
 The school is open to anyone and is non-selective.
 The admissions policy for September 2019 can be seen here.
 Applications for a Year 7 place in September 2019 were made from 1st September 2018 until the closing date 31st October 2018.

 The application deadline for Year 7 places in 2019 was 31st October 2018.
-Applicants will be notified whether they are successful at the beginning of March 2019.
+Applicants were notified whether they were successful at the beginning of March 2019.
 For further information regarding musical places, please see the Music Aptitude page.

 Applications received after the closing date of 31st October 2018 but before midday on 15th December 2018 were treated as on-time applications in exceptional circumstances and entirely at the discretion of the Chair of Governors and the Headteacher acting together on behalf of the school's governing body.
 To be treated as on-time applications, they needed to be accompanied by written evidence of exceptional medical, pastoral or compassionate grounds for doing so.
 Otherwise they are treated like late applications and will be added to the Waiting List after 31st August 2019.
 Applications received after midday on 15th December 2018 and before midnight on 31st December 2018 will also be added to the Waiting List after 31st August 2019 and will be considered for any vacancies occurring during the period 1st September to 31st December 2019.